kvn219/git-trends/README.md

 >>> ?
 How far do you want to go back?:  # Last month...
 ```

-The second command `fetch`, also walks you through a serise of steps to access a list of latest repositories ordered by number of stars on github.
+The second command `fetch`, also walks you through a series of steps to access a list of latest repositories ordered by the number of stars on GitHub.
 After fetching some repos, you can save the output
-to a json file.
+to a JSON file.

 ```bash
 >>> ./git-trends fetch # fetch